Using video and animation, this DTA micro-course gives an introduction to the brain, as a foundation for understanding causes of...

-Using video and animation, this DTA micro-course gives an introduction to the concepts of empathy and person-centred care.
+Using video and animation, this DTA short-course gives an introduction to the concepts of empathy and person-centred care.

 Communication skills are important for the workforce supporting people living with dementia.
 This 1 hour module focuses on dementia related changes and principles to bear in mind for communicating with respect and dignity.